lisdude/toaststunt/docs/README.md

     - Move #0.dump_interval to $server_options.dump_interval
     - Rename recycle() to destroy() (also call pre_destroy rather than recycle verbs)
     - New argument to notify() to suppress the newline
-    - Support object lists in isa() as well as an optional third argument to return the matching parent rather than simply true or false.
+    - Support object lists in isa() as well as an optional third argument to return the matching parent rather than simply true or false
     - New argument to move() to effectively listinsert() the object into the destination's .contents
+    - New argument to is_member() for controlling case sensitivity of equality comparisons.
+No third argument or a true value results in standard functionality; a false value as the third argument results in case not mattering at all

 ## Build Instructions
 ### **Debian/Ubuntu**